Narigo/scalajs-fun/README.md

 With the newest commit, the `makeXXXDriver` was implemented.
 This factory method will create the correct driver as Cycle itself does it.

+# Unbreak!

+We continue with the videos again.
+After getting everything to run, we can finally do the last few videos again and see how using the API works now.

+## Video 14 - Body Mass Index calculator built in Cycle.js

+As mentioned before, we start by creating a small template with sliders.
+While doing that, we can see an issue with the current virtual dom implementation.
+Input tags did not allow `min` and `max` attributes yet and therefore had to be changed a bit in order to allow any kind of key/value pair.
+After fixing the tests, we can continue implementing everything.